How to quickly list all picture or file names from a folder in Excel?

 |

-List picture names or specific format file names of a folder in Excel with Filename List
+List picture names or specific file types from a folder in Excel using the Filename List feature

 Say Goodbye To Mouse Hand and Cervical Spondylosis Now